 Having made the decision to do with an exterior bifold door system, there are a range of materials

 and designs to suit different budgets, dimensions & styles.
 It can be tricky to choose the right bifold doors for your home, and there are plenty of options available.
-Our door systems are offered in a choice of solid engineered wood or aluminium, and we're going to help you decide which material is best for you.
+Our exterior folding patio doors are offered in a choice of solid engineered wood or aluminium, and we're going to help you decide which material is best for you.

 Modern processes make Aluminium an extremely appealing material for construction.
 Exceptionally strong for the weight, stable in all weather conditions and requiring minimal ongoing maintenance with no natural tendency to age, it even forms a protective oxide if a finish is damaged.
 For doors and windows, however, it has a few disadvantages, not least of which is an excellent conductive property that effectively takes cold from outside and brings it in, and takes heat from inside.
 Even though the surface area of the frame is small, it makes a significant difference, and technology has provided a solution.

 Thermally broken frames are not, as the name implies, broken, though it is technically accurate.
 The undesirable thermal properties of aluminium are overcome by creating a thermal barrier between

 the inner and outer frame.
 As aluminium can be extruded in complex shapes, this can be designed into the window without additional bulk.
 Uninsulated aluminium can conduct up to 1,000 times more heat than the thermal barrier, which also has the benefit of creating a sound deadening space.
 For large bifold doors, this is a particular bonus.